barreeeiroo/Firefly-III-Sankey/CONTRIBUTING.md

 - Development files (`.env`, IDE configs, etc.)

 ### Troubleshooting Publishing

+#### GitHub Actions Issues

+**"Error: Unable to authenticate"**
+- Verify `NPM_TOKEN` secret is set in GitHub repository settings
+- Ensure the token is an "Automation" token, not "Publish" or "Read-only"
+- Check token hasn't expired (tokens can expire after 1 year)
+- Regenerate token on npm and update GitHub secret

+**"Workflow not triggering"**
+- Ensure you pushed tags: `git push origin main --follow-tags`
+- Verify tag follows pattern `v*.*.*` (e.g., `v1.0.0`)
+- Check GitHub Actions are enabled for the repository

+**"Build failed in workflow"**
+- Check the Actions tab for detailed error logs
+- Ensure all files are committed to git
+- Try building locally: `npm run build`
+- Check `package-lock.json` is committed

+**"Publish failed: Package already published"**
+- Each version can only be published once
+- Increment version: `npm version patch`
+- Push new tag: `git push --follow-tags`

+#### Manual Publishing Issues

 **"You do not have permission to publish"**
 - Ensure you're logged in: `npm whoami`